raymcdermott/add-lib-demo-app/README.md

 The project will keep running until you kill it / press Ctrl-C

-## Connect REPL
+## Connect PREPL
-You can now connect up your REPL
+You can now connect up your PREPL

 Here are some samples you can run to prove out the functions